snystrom-github/deep-learning-challenge/README.md

 Purpose

 The nonprofit foundation Alphabet Soup wants a tool that can help it select the applicants for funding with the best chance of success in their ventures.
 The model used the provided data set to create a binary classifier that can predict whether applicants will be successful if funded by Alphabet Soup.
+The goal is a target predicctive accuracy higher than 75 percent.

 Data Preprocessing and Cleaning